Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Introduction

-In this context, this paper investigates the linear convergence of a class of \emph{adaptive stochastic} comparison-based algorithms, namely comparison-based \emph{step-size adaptive} randomised search, \acprs.
+In this context, this paper investigates the \emph{linear convergence} of a class of \emph{adaptive stochastic} comparison-based algorithms, namely comparison-based (CB) \emph{step-size adaptive} randomised search (SARS), abbreviated as \acprs.
 Formally, a SARS is a stochastically recursive sequence on the state space $\StateSpace = \R^{n} \times \Rplusstar$.
 Given $(\X_{0},\sigma_{0}) \in \R^{n} \times \Rplusstar$, the sequence is iteratively defined as

-where $\Xt \in \R^{n}$ represents the favorite or incumbent solution at iteration $\t$, $\st \in \Rplus_{>}$ is the so-called step-size, $\FF$ is a measurable function and $(\Ut)_{t \in \NNN}$ is an independent identically distributed (i.i.d.) sequence of random vectors.
+where $\Xt \in \R^{n}$ represents the favorite or incumbent solution at iteration $\t$, $\st \in \Rplus_{>}$ is the so-called step-size, $\FF$ is a measurable function and $(\Ut)_{t \in \Nplus}$ is an independent identically distributed (i.i.d.) sequence of random vectors.
 Often, the step-size $\st$ represents the overall standard-deviation of an underlying sampling distribution.
+Its proper control is crucial to obtain linear convergence (a constant step-size gives a sub linear convergence rate).
 The objective function $f$ must be available to the \emph{transition function} $\FF$.
 While for \asars, the transition function can use the $f$-\emph{values} of candidate solutions, the transition function of \acprs\ uses only $f$-comparisons.
 A formal definition will be given in Definition~\ref{def:SSAES}.
+In practice, in addition to the adaptation of the scaling via the step-size, the geometric shape of the underlying sampling distribution should be adapted so as to properly solve ill-conditioned problems.
+If the sampling distribution is a multivariate normal distribution, this can be done by adapting the covariance matrix as in CMA-ES \cite{hansen2001}, the state-of-the-art randomized method for continuous optimization.
+The methods investigated in this paper cover thus some simplified version of CMA-ES.

+Invariance to strictly increasing transformations of $f$ implies affine \emph{covariance} (i.e.\ to applying an affine transformation to the left of $f$) \cite{deuflhard2011newton}.
+We investigate here methods that are in addition \emph{scale-invariant}, a particular case of affine-invariance in the search space or affine \emph{contravariance} (i.e.\ to applying an affine transformation to the right of $f$) \cite{deuflhard2011newton}.
+Scale-invariance corresponds to affine invariance where the general linear transformation is restricted to an homothety.
+It translates that the algorithm has no intrinsic notion of scale.

+Affine invariance is a key aspect of several famous optimization algorithms like Newton or Nelder Mead methods which is also exploited in some of their theoretical analysis \cite{deuflhard2011newton,lagarias1998convergence,lagarias2012convergence}.
+Similarly, scale-invariance is an essential feature of the algorithms investigated here that we exploit heavily in our analysis.

 The definition via \eqref{eq:FF} is general and abstract, however, often, \asars\ and \acprs\ take a specific form where the connexion with gradient methods becomes clear while the methods are \emph{derivative} and even \emph{function-value} free.
 Indeed, the update of the incumbent solution generally writes